ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 has been tagged with ``ADP``, indicating either a conjunction or preposition.
 The adjective ``fusiform`` was also not deduced to be a modifier of ``aneurysm``.

-Since the ngram ``abdominal aortic aneurysm`` is in the Clarity ngram list, substituting ``car`` for ``abdominal aortic aneurysm`` produces this
+Since the ngram ``abdominal aortic aneurysm`` is in the ClarityNLP ngram list, substituting ``car`` for ``abdominal aortic aneurysm`` produces this
 sentence: